HadleyCanine/SparklyTimestamp/README.txt

 ---[ *~* SECRET KNOWLEDGE FOR WIZARDS! *~* ]----------------------

  *  For AutoHotkey Veterans: No need to run another script!
-Just copy the code block from our `.ahk` (after editing the paths!) and paste it into your own master script.
+Just copy the code block from our `.ahk` (after editing the DLL path inside it!) and paste it into your own master script.

  *  For the Code Alchemists: This package includes the full Rust source code for `rust_timestamp.dll`!
 If you're feeling